kavibk/dockerized-headless-lightning/README.md

 # dockerized-headless-lightning
-Docker orchestration for Drupal's headless-lightning build.
+This is a fork of Kaden's Docker orchestration for Drupal's headless-lightning build, customized for KAVI.

 ### Deploy (these instructions maybe outdated; pm me for details)
 1. Clone the repository